Facts About Spinel Gemstones

 Is a Spinel a Precious Gemstone?

-No, a spinel gemstone is not a precious gemstone.
-The only precious gemstones include diamond, ruby, sapphire and emerald.
+No, a spinel gemstone is not classified as a precious gemstone.
+The only precious gemstones are diamond, ruby, sapphire, and emerald.

 Spinel Argentium Silver Textured Ring By Artist Lisa Ramos | MONOLISA Jewelry Designs | From Blog Article Facts About Spinel Gemstones